 Today’s interdependent global environment necessitates innovative approaches to addressing transnational challenges.
 The interrelationships among climate change, energy security, and global security are becoming increasingly evident: each issue cuts across national borders, has significant economic and social impacts, and requires input from a full spectrum of stakeholders.
 These similarities mean it is critical that policies which aim to address them be coordinated across issue areas and at the national, regional, and global levels.

 Our objective is to create a transparent and productive process that generates realistic and actionable recommendations for policymakers.
-The final report will reflect workshop outcomes and the viewpoints of the Working Group members, not artificial consensus or ideological preconceptions.
+The findings of the GNI will reflect workshop outcomes and the viewpoints of the Working Group members, not artificial consensus or ideological preconceptions.